LispCookbook/cl-cookbook/README.md

 ### Install system locally using Ruby gems

 Another option is to install the Jekyll version of this repository locally with Ruby gems.
-Since bundler 1.17.3 requires Ruby 2.5 that is rather old, it is recommended to install it using rbenv:
+Since bundler 1.17.3 requires Ruby 2.5 that is rather old, it is recommended to install it using `rbenv`:

 1. Install [rbenv](https://github.com/rbenv/rbenv) using your package manager, or follow [these instructions](https://github.com/rbenv/rbenv#basic-github-checkout) to install it manually.
 2. Install [ruby-build](https://github.com/rbenv/ruby-build#installation).
 If you did a manual installation in the previous step, it is recommended to install ruby-build as a rbenv plugin.